The Stages of Foreclosure

 Stage 2 - Foreclosure Auction

-If the homeowner is unlucky enough not to do something before the foreclosure auction then the property will be put up for sale, usually by the sheriff and often at the courthouse in the county of the residence being foreclosed upon.
+If the homeowner does not do something before the foreclosure auction then the property will be put up for sale, usually by the sheriff at the courthouse.
 One important point to consider is that the bank is not allowed to set the starting bid for more than what the homeowner owes plus the fees incurred.
 If there is a successful bidder, any liens that exist must be made whole, i.e., paid by the bidder.
 If after all the liens and fees are satisfied, then the homeowner could get some money, but does not happen all that often.
 The homeowner typically gets nothing.

 Stage 3 - Real Estate Owned